Dosage Form: tablet, film coated

 USE IN SPECIFIC POPULATIONS

-Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical studies conducted in South Africa.
-The study assessed pharmacokinetics in: 16 women at 36 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using Lamivudine 300 mg twice daily without other antiretrovirals.
-These studies were not designed or powered to provide efficacy information.
-Lamivudine pharmacokinetics in pregnant women were similar to those seen in non-pregnant adults and in postpartum women.
+Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical trials conducted in South Africa.
+The trials assessed pharmacokinetics in 16 women at 36 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using Lamivudine 300 mg twice daily without other antiretrovirals.
+These trials were not designed or powered to provide efficacy information.
 Lamivudine concentrations were generally similar in maternal, neonatal, and umbilical cord serum samples.
-In a subset of subjects, Lamivudine amniotic fluid specimens were collected following natural rupture of membranes.
-Amniotic fluid concentrations of Lamivudine were typically 2 times greater than maternal serum levels and ranged from 1.2 to 2.5 mcg/mL (150 mg twice daily) and 2.1 to 5.2 mcg/mL (300 mg twice daily).
-It is not known whether risks of adverse events associated with Lamivudine are altered in pregnant women compared with other HIV-1-infected patients.
+In a subset of subjects, amniotic fluid specimens were collected following natural rupture of membranes and confirmed that Lamivudine crosses the placenta in humans.
+Based on limited data at delivery, median (range) amniotic fluid concentrations of Lamivudine were 3.9 (1.2 to 12.8)-fold greater compared with paired maternal serum concentration (n = 8).

-The Centers for Disease Control and Prevention recommend that HIV-1-infected mothers in the United States not breastfeed their infants to avoid risking postnatal transmission of HIV-1 infection.
-Because of the potential for serious adverse reactions in nursing infants and HIV-1 transmission, mothers should be instructed not to breastfeed if they are receiving Lamivudine.
+The Centers for Disease Control and Prevention recommends that HIV-1-infected mothers in the United States not breastfeed their infants to avoid risking postnatal transmission of HIV-1 infection.
+Lamivudine is present in human milk.
+There is no information on the effects of Lamivudine on the breastfed infant or the effects of the drugs on milk production.
+Because of the potential for (1) HIV-1 transmission (in HIV-negative infants), (2) developing viral resistance (in HIV-positive infants), and (3) adverse reactions in a breastfed infant, instruct mothers not to breastfeed if they are receiving Lamivudine

-Clinical studies of Lamivudine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
-In particular, because Lamivudine is substantially excreted by the kidney and elderly patients are more likely to have decreased renal function, renal function should be monitored and dosage adjustments should be made accordingly [see Dosage and Administration (2.3), Clinical Pharmacology (12.3)].
+Clinical trials of Lamivudine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+In general, caution should be exercised in the administration of Lamivudine in elderly patients reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy [see Dosage and Administration (2.3), Clinical Pharmacology (12.3)].

-Lamivudine (also known as 3TC) is a synthetic nucleoside analogue with activity against HIV-1 and HBV.
-The chemical name of Lamivudine is (2R,cis)-4-amino-l-(2-hydroxymethyl-l,3-oxathiolan-5-yl)-(1H)-pyrimidin-2-one.
-Lamivudine is the (-)enantiomer of a dideoxy analogue of cytidine.
-Lamivudine has also been referred to as (-)2′,3′-dideoxy, 3'-thiacytidine.
-It has a molecular formula of C8H11N3O3S and a molecular weight of 229.3.
+Lamivudine USP is a synthetic nucleoside analogue with activity against HIV-1 and HBV.
+The chemical name of Lamivudine USP is (2R,cis)-4-amino-1-(2-hydroxymethyl-1,3-oxathiolan-5-yl)-(1H)-pyrimidin-2-one.
+Lamivudine USP is the (-)enantiomer of a dideoxy analogue of cytidine.
+Lamivudine USP has also been referred to as (-)2′,3′-dideoxy, 3′thiacytidine.
+It has a molecular formula of C8H11N3O3S and a molecular weight of 229.3 g per mol.
 It has the following structural formula:

-Lamivudine is a white to off-white solid with a solubility of approximately 70 mg/mL in water at 20°C.
+Lamivudine USP is a white to off-white crystalline solid with a solubility of approximately 70 mg per mL in water at 20°C.